datadiscoveries/Yelp_Sentiment_Analysis/README.md

 Question:<br>
 Can we build a neural network using Yelp reviews to accurately classify customer sentiment as positive or negative?

-Goals and Techniques:<br>
+Techniques:<br>
-The main goal of this analysis is to determine if a neural network can accurately predict customer sentiment based on Yelp reviews.
 A recurrent neural network (RNN) was used since RNNs can understand text, while convolutional neural networks (CNNs) cannot.
 The network was built using the Keras library in TensorFlow.

 Findings:<br>